Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-\begin{proof} Except for the situation described above, the only other way for an initialized wall to be erased is a time counter attached to an initialized wall, see Facts~\ref{fact:detached} and \ref{fact:attached}.
-A redundant binary counter whose initial value is 0 reaches length $k$ at time $2^k+k$.\\ \end{proof}
+\begin{proof} Except for the situation described above, the only other way for an initialised wall to be erased is a time counter attached to an initialised wall, see Facts~\ref{fact:detached} and \ref{fact:attached}.
+A redundant binary counter whose initial value is 0 reaches length $\ell$ at time $2^\ell+\ell$, the second term come from the carry propagation. \end{proof}